jsoref/hugo-static-app/content/posts/fujitsu-docs.md

    hugo server
    ```

 1. Open a web browser and point it to **http://localhost:1313** and you should see the new Hugo site.
+If the site is unable to render, make sure McAfee and Windows Defender Firewall is disabled.
    ```bash
    http://localhost:1313
    ```